bertique/bertique.github.io/sonosnpr.md

 **Updates**

+06/10/2015: Updated authentication to use device connect through the NPR website(using OAuth).
+If you previously added the service, it will ask you to re-authenticate (you might have to update the service configuration on your customsd.htm).
+Also improved search to include aggregation lists of shows and podcasts.

 03/25/2015: Added Search and Suggestions - Now you can search through the NPR archive using the Sonos search.
 If you have previously added the service, make sure to update the settings to include search and update the version on the presentation map.

 ### Before you start
 You will need a NPR One account.
 You can create one for free by downloading the [NPR One app](http://www.npr.org/about/products/npr-one/), or right on the [NPR website](http://www.npr.org/templates/reg/).
-Make sure to sign up with username/password, because currently my Sonos service does not yet work with the Facebook or Google login.
-If you signed up with one of those services, you can set a password at [npr.org](https://npr.org/login).

 ### Adding NPROne to your Sonos
 Open your Sonos desktop app and go to Help ->  About my Sonos System...